unswexplains/unswexplains.github.io/bf2875532a80/content.md

 Data sets often have multiple variables.
 That is, for each case there are measurements of multiple properties.
 For example, we might have data about the length and weight of some mice - that would be a data set with two variables.
 Or we might have some data about the age, gender, location, occupation, and activity of some customers - that would be a data set with five variables.

-When a data set has multiple variables, we're often interested in whether there are any relationships between them.
+When a data set has multiple variables, we're often interested in relationships between them.
 Is the value of one variable systematically related to the value of some other variable?
 If so, in what way?

-If two variables are related, and they both have values on an ordered scale, then we can ask about the **direction** of the relationship.
-As one variable increases, what happens to the value of the other variable?
+If two variables are related, and they both have values on an ordered scale, we can ask about the **direction** of the relationship.
+As one variable increases, what happens to the value of the other?
 If it also increases, then there's a *positive* relationship between them.
 If it decreases, then there's a *negative* relationship.
 We can also ask how **linear** the relationship is.
 How closely do the values fit a line, when we visualise them using points?

 # Class results